jlsimps/MoveEstimatesScript/README.md

 ## Overview

-This project automates the process of moving estimate directories when converting from the Standard to the Enterprise version of the estimating software.
+This project automates the process of moving estimate directories when converting from the Standard to the Enterprise version of HeavyBid.
 It uses PowerShell scripts and a simple GUI to help users populate a template, assign estimates to divisions, and move folders accordingly.

 ## Folder Structure